Redocly/redoc/cli/README.md

 ## Usage

-Twe following commans are available:
+Two following commands are available:

 - `redoc-cli serve [spec]` - starts the server with `spec` rendered with ReDoc.
 Supports SSR mode (`--ssr`) and can watch the spec (`--watch`)
 - `redoc-cli bundle [spec]` - bundles spec and ReDoc into **zero-dependency** HTML file.